 What should I discuss with my healthcare provider before using Rebif Rebidose (interferon beta-1a)?

-You should not use this medication if you are allergic to interferons or human albumin.
+You should not use this medicine if you are allergic to interferons or human albumin.

 To make sure interferon beta-1a is safe for you, tell your doctor if you have: